A closer look at the most debated and controversial moments involving Marsha Blackburn.

 In 2010, Marsha Blackburn voted against repealing the military's Don't Ask, Don't Tell policy.

-During October 2013 congressional hearings on the ACA, Marsha Blackburn claimed that the website healthcare.gov violated HIPAA and health information privacy rights, even after being challenged on the limited scope of health-related questions asked by the site.
+In October 2013, during congressional hearings on the ACA, Marsha Blackburn stated that the website healthcare.gov violated HIPAA and health information privacy rights, even after being questioned about the limited health-related information requested by the site.

-In 2013, Marsha Blackburn managed debate on a bill that would have prohibited abortions after 22 weeks' gestation, with limited exceptions.
+In 2013, Marsha Blackburn was chosen to manage debate on a bill promoted by House Republicans that would have prohibited abortions after 22 weeks' gestation, with limited exceptions for rape or incest.

-In 2014, Marsha Blackburn rejected the scientific consensus on climate change during a debate with Bill Nye, claiming there is no consensus in the scientific community about the causes of climate change.
+In 2014, during a debate with Bill Nye, Marsha Blackburn rejected the scientific consensus on climate change, claiming there is "no consensus" in the scientific community about the causes of climate change.

 In 2015, Marsha Blackburn led a panel that investigated the Planned Parenthood undercover video controversy.

 In 2015, regarding the Supreme Court's decision in Obergefell v.
-Hodges, Marsha Blackburn stated her belief that marriage is a sacred institution between a man and a woman.
+Hodges, Marsha Blackburn stated, "Despite this decision, no one can overrule the truth about what marriage actually is—a sacred institution between a man and a woman."

 In March 2016, Marsha Blackburn chaired the Republican-led Select Investigative Panel, a committee convened to "explore the ethical implications of using fetal tissue in biomedical research".